bryantx22/nba_random_walk/README.md

 # Some initial numbers

 Gabel and Redner investigated all games from 2006/07 to 2009/10.
 The average scoring rate (scoring plays/sec) they found was 0.03291 and the average point-value per scoring play was 2.0894.
-In constrast, for the last 8 seasons,though the average scoring rate is roughly the same 0.03318, the average point-value per scoring play has risen to <strong> 2.1364 </strong>.
-This increase can be mostly explained by 3-point-plays acounting for <strong> 24% instead of 17% of scoring plays </strong>.
+In constrast, for the last 8 seasons, while the average scoring rate is aronnd the same at 0.0346, the average point-value per scoring play has risen to <strong> 2.1403 </strong>.
+This increase can be mostly explained by 3-point-plays acounting for <strong> 24.7% instead of 17% of scoring plays </strong>.
 It remains to be explained how this phenonmenon impacts other variables of interest, such as the number of lead changes per game.

 As expected, the general characteristics of the game remain the same.
 For one, The probability distributon of time elapsed between successive scoring events is still appproximately linear on the log scale.
 The initial uptick can be explained by the change of possession as well as the 24-second shot-clock.